kestra-io/docs/content/blogs/2024-11-18-kestra-ion.md

 Let's explore how Kestra's decision to store data in the ION format has helped standardize its ETL workflows.
 Consider a pipeline that pulls data from Snowflake, joins it with data from a MySQL table, and outputs the results as a CSV file to S3.

 As a prerequisite, we will push the orders data from the CSV file into Snowflake.
-Yon can do it using SQL commands in the Snowflake console or a simple Kestra flow as shown here:
+Yon can do it using SQL commands in the Snowflake console or a short Kestra flow as shown here:

 ```yaml
 id: load_data_into_snowflake